MehreenRashid12/ClassRoutine_backtracking/README.md

 ## About

-This program takes input (teachers' info, their free slots and the courses they are assigned to) from an excel file and makes class routines which satisfies all constraints.
+This program takes input (teachers' info, their free slots and the courses they are assigned to) from an excel file and makes class routines which satisfy all constraints.

 ## Running the program